-13 students from 6 nationalities (Brazil,Netherland, Ecuador, Colombia, USA, UK & Canada) participated to the thematic school.
+13 students from 6 nationalities (Brazil,Netherland, Ecuador, Colombia, USA, UK & Canada) participated to the summer school.
 Additionally to the students, 10 lecturers from 3 nationalities (Ecuador, France, Brazil) were present :

 Lectures, active learning activity and field work